 Because the Gospel reading portrays Jesus as causing a scandal by his prophetic cleansing of the Temple, Paul says that Jesus’ cross is a “stumbling block,” to the Jews and “foolishness” to Gentiles.
 A crucified Christ did not fit into the Jewish concept of a triumphant political Messiah, and the suffering Jesus did not appeal to the intelligentsia of Corinth.
 Hence, Paul simply reminds the Corinthians of something they already knew: “The ‘foolishness’ of God is wiser than human wisdom, and the ‘weakness’ of God is stronger than human strength.”

 The Gospel gives us the dramatic account of Jesus purging the Temple of its merchants and money-changers, followed by a prediction of His death and Resurrection.
 The Jerusalem Temple was the glory of Jerusalem and was a symbol of Jewish religion, life, and community.
-However, the merchants and the money changers had converted the House of God into a noisy place of business, making it impossible for people to pray and worship God.
+However, the merchants and the money changers had converted the House of God into a noisy place of business, making it impossible for people to pray and worship where to buy phentermine online no prescription God.
 Jesus was angry at the Temple authorities for allowing the commercialization of faith and for failing to preserve the Temple’s beauty and holiness.
 The cleansing of the Temple symbolically reminds us that our church is a House of God; we need to take care of it and preserve its holiness.

 Further, Jesus identifies Himself as the Temple: “Destroy this temple, and in three days I will raise it up.”
 St. John immediately clarifies the meaning of this statement when he states that Jesus refers to the temple as His body.
 Later, St. Paul established the link between the Temple of Christ’s body and our own bodies as temples of the Holy Spirit in 1 Corinthians 3:16.
 Paul says: “Do you not know that you are God’s temple and that God’s Spirit dwells in you?”
 This has serious implications for a deeper meaning of the Ten Commandments, for if we are truly God’s temple, any sin we commit is offensive to God simply because we are His temple, with the Holy Spirit dwelling within us.
 Therefore, sin desecrates God’s temple, which is our body.